-- (2) If the chief academic officer concludes Adequate Cause exists but that the sanction should be suspension without pay rather than termination, the chief academic officer shall employ the procedures set forth in paragraph c of this section (3.12.2.5), all as appropriately tailored to reflect that the proposed sanction is suspension without pay rather than termination.
+- (3) If the chief academic officer concludes that Adequate Cause does not exist, then the chief academic officer shall provide the faculty member with written notice of the conclusion (with a copy to the dean and the department head), and shall include in the notice any further instructions regarding the matter as may be necessary. - b.
+Sanctions Less than Termination for Adequate Cause - (1) If the chief academic officer concludes Adequate Cause exists but that a sanction other than termination or suspension without pay should be imposed, then the chief academic officer may impose the lesser sanction.
+The faculty member may appeal the lesser sanction to the chancellor, whose decision shall be final and not appealable to the president. - (2) If the chief academic officer concludes Adequate Cause exists but that the sanction should be suspension without pay rather than termination, the chief academic officer shall employ the procedures set forth in paragraph c of this section (3.12.2.5), all as appropriately tailored to reflect that the proposed sanction is suspension without pay rather than termination.
 If the faculty member wishes to contest the suspension without pay, the procedures shall be those set forth in section 3.12.2.7 of this handbook, all as appropriately tailored to reflect that the proposed sanction is suspension without pay rather than termination. - c.
 Termination for Adequate Cause - (1) Notice of Adequate Cause and Opportunity to Respond: Before deciding that the faculty member's appointment should be terminated for Adequate Cause, the chief academic officer shall give the faculty member written notice, including a statement of the grounds for termination, framed with reasonable particularity, and the opportunity to respond to the stated grounds and the proposed termination in a meeting with the chief academic officer.
 The faculty member may choose to respond in writing instead of, or in addition to, a meeting with the chief academic officer.
 Any written response must be submitted to the chief academic officer within 10 calendar days of delivery of the written statement of the grounds for termination. - (2) Notice of Termination: If, after considering any information provided by the faculty member and after consulting with the chancellor and the president, the chief academic officer concludes that the faculty member's appointment should be terminated for Adequate Cause, the chief academic officer shall provide written notice of termination to the faculty member (a) providing a statement of the grounds for termination, framed with reasonable particularity, and the date on which the termination will become effective unless the faculty member elects to contest the termination in a pre-termination hearing before a hearing tribunal (section 3.12.2.7a of this handbook); (b) providing notice of the faculty member's right to contest the proposed termination in a pre-termination hearing before a tribunal, as described below, or in a post-termination hearing conducted under the provisions of the Uniform Administrative Procedures Act; and (c) providing notice that the faculty member has 15 calendar days after receipt of the written notice to elect in writing to contest the termination and to elect in writing the form of hearing.
 Selection of one type of hearing waives the opportunity to contest the termination through the other type of hearing.
 The chief academic officer shall send a copy of the written notice to the Faculty Senate at the same time.